Neurexin: Structure

 In mammals, neurexin is encoded by three different genes (NRXN1, NRXN2, and NRXN3) each controlled by two different promoters, an upstream alpha (α) and a downstream beta (β), resulting in alpha-neurexins 1-3 (α-neurexins 1–3) and beta-neurexins 1-3 (β-neurexins 1–3).
-In addition, there are alternative splicing at 5 sites in α-neurexin and 2 in β-neurexin; more than 2000 splice variants are possible, suggesting its role in determining synapse specificity.
+In addition, there are 5 sites of alternative splicing in α-neurexin, and 2 in β-neurexin.
+Together they provide for more than 2000 splice variants, suggesting a role of neurexin in determining synapse specificity.

 The encoded proteins are structurally similar to laminin, slit, and agrin, other proteins involved in axon guidance and synaptogenesis. α-Neurexins and β-neurexins have identical intracellular domains but different extracellular domains.
 The extracellular domain of α-neurexin is composed of three neurexin repeats which each contain LNS (laminin, neurexin, sex-hormone binding globulin) – EGF (epidermal growth factor) – LNS domains.
 N1α binds to a variety of ligands including neuroligins and GABA receptors, though neurons of every receptor type express neurexins. β-Neurexins are shorter versions of α-neurexins, containing only one LNS domain. β-Neurexins (located presynaptically) act as receptors for neuroligin (located postsynaptically).
 Additionally, β-Neurexin has also been found to play a role in angiogenesis.

 The C terminus of the short intracellular section of both types of neurexins binds to synaptotagmin and to the PDZ (postsynaptic density (PSD)-95/discs large/zona-occludens-1) domains of CASK and Mint.
 These interactions form connections between intracellular synaptic vesicles and fusion proteins.
 Thus neurexins play an important role in assembling presynaptic and postsynaptic machinery.

 Trans-synapse, the extracellular LNS domains have a functional region, the hyper-variable surface, formed by loops carrying 3 splice inserts.
 This region surrounds a coordinated Ca2+ ion and is the site of neuroligin binding, resulting in a neurexin-neuroligin Ca2+-dependent complex at the junction of chemical synapses.